The-Steambird/charlotte/README.md

 All known cutscenes from versions 1.0 through 6.5 can be decrypted.

 If you have missing keys, pull requests are welcome.
+I fetch keys myself, but some old keys may be missing.

 ## Why Charlotte